Climate change is happening now. It is already impacting our lives. Every day. Everywhere.

 The 2ºC target could be reached by 2050, even if pledges are fully implemented.

 Weather-related events due to climate change have doubled in number since 1990.
-Reaching the 2ºC target means an additional doubling in the number of weather events already experienced everywhere.
+Reaching the 2ºC target means an additional doubling in the number of climate change impacts already experienced everywhere.

 To stay below 2ºC, CO2 emissions should be net zero by 2060-2075.